dsoumitra693/quark-db/README.md

 | Pub/Sub               | PUBLISH, SUBSCRIBE      | ⚠️ Planned              |
 | Transactions          | MULTI, EXEC, WATCH      | ⚠️ Planned              |

+## 📈 Performance Considerations

+QuarkDB is designed with performance in mind, though formal benchmarks have not yet been conducted as the project is in early development.
+Performance optimization is an ongoing focus area.

+### Future Performance Goals

+- Minimize memory footprint for stored data
+- Optimize operation speed for common use cases
+- Provide efficient scaling for large datasets
+- Benchmark against similar solutions once the API stabilizes

+> Performance benchmarks will be added in future releases as the project matures.

+### When to Choose QuarkDB

+- **TypeScript Projects**: Native TypeScript support with full type safety
+- **Modern JavaScript**: Built for modern JS/TS ecosystems
+- **Lightweight Needs**: When you need Redis-like features without the operational complexity
+- **Learning**: Excellent for understanding in-memory database concepts

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.